logangrado/hideshow-orgmode/README.md

 hideshow-orgmode.el
 ===================

-hideshow-org.el provides an org-mode like interface to the hideshow minor mode.
+Hideshow-orgmode.el provides an org-mode like interface to the hideshow minor mode.

-org-mode provides an elegant means of interacting with outlines that one can toggle with the TAB key and Shift TAB. hideshow-org.el is my attempt to bring the org-mode like hiding and showing to code.
+Org-mode provides an elegant means of interacting with outlines that one can toggle with the TAB key and Shift TAB.
+Hideshow-orgmode.el attempts to replicate the outline behavior of org-mode.

 ## Download